MicrosoftDocs/entra-docs/docs/external-id/customers/sample-cli-app-node-sign-in-users.md

 ms.topic: sample
 ms.date: 08/04/2023
 ms.custom: developer, devx-track-js
-#Customer intent: As a dev, devops, I want to learn how to authenticate users in a Microsoft Entra external ID tenant using a sample Node.js CLI application
+#Customer intent: As a dev, devops, I want to learn how to authenticate users in a Microsoft Entra External ID tenant using a sample Node.js CLI application
 ---

 # Sign in users in a sample Node.js CLI application.